tommythorn/tt08-maxbw/README.md

 MaxBW is a PCIe/Hypertransport inspired split transaction packetized memory bus with the following characteristics

+* optimal pin usage; all of used for data, none for protocol
+* minimal overhead (one byte header for commands and replies)
 * fully asynchronous (no fixed latency between commands and replies)
-* minimal overhead (one byte header for commands and replies)
 * self-synchronizing (idle channels always transmits aligned idle packets)
 * supports reply reordering (within a small window)
-* flow-control via pause/resume (AKA Xoff/Xon) replies
+* credit based flow-control
 * address prefix compression

 Best case: 64/65 = 98.5% efficient for 64 byte cache loads on byte